Omalizumab: Allergic asthma

 Omalizumab is used to treat people with severe, persistent allergic asthma that is not controlled with oral or injectable corticosteroids.
 Those patients have already failed step I to step IV treatments and are in step V of treatment.
 Such a treatment scheme is consistent with the widely adopted guidelines for the management and prevention of asthma, issued by Global Initiative of Asthma (GINA), which was a medical guidelines organization launched in 1993 in collaboration with the National Heart, Lung, and Blood Institute, National Institutes of Health (US), and the World Health Organization.
 A 2014 Cochrane review found that omalizumab was effective in reducing exacerbations and hospitalisations related to asthma when used as an adjunct to steroids.

 Chronic spontaneous urticaria

 Omalizumab is indicated for chronic spontaneous urticaria in adults and adolescents (>12 years old) poorly responsive to H1-antihistamine therapy.
 When administered subcutaneously once every four weeks, omalizumab has been shown to significantly decrease itch severity and hive count.

 Food allergy

 In February 2024, the US Food and Drug Administration (FDA) approved an update to the prescription label to include an indication for immunoglobulin E-mediated food allergy for the reduction of allergic reactions, including anaphylaxis, which may occur with accidental exposure to one or more foods.
 Omalizumab can be used as a monotherapy or in combination with oral immunotherapy.

 Chemistry and formulations

 Omalizumab is a glycosylated IgG1 monoclonal antibody produced by cells of an adapted Chinese hamster ovary (CHO) cell line.
-The antibody molecules are secreted by the host cells in a cell culture process employing large-scale bioreactors.
-At the end of culturing, the IgG contained in the medium is purified by an affinity-column using Protein A as the adsorbent, followed by chromatography steps, and finally concentrated by UF/DF (paired ultra filtration/depth filtration).